home_header.jpg

 Plastic Injection Mold Making Video

 Who would have thought so many people would be interested in a video about plastic injection mold making.
-Over 11,000 views in just over a year prove that boring industries can still generate interest with decent content.
+Over 140,000 views over the years prove that boring industries can still generate interest with decent content.
 The group of college students we asked to created this short film did such a great job and really let our company’s skills shine.

 With over 100 years of combined mold making experience we had much to offer the group.
 The challenge was how do you show everything you want in just a couple of minutes of video.
 "I think the video is outstanding," said Joe Crisp, company president.
 "We had wanted a video for years but didn’t want to just show machines running.
 You want to see the people in the process."

 Their college majors include music production, graphics design, journalism as well as english.
 It all came together during the summer, and in just a few days the project was complete and uploaded to youtube.
-There were two other videos created at the same time.
-Plastic injection molding which shows the primary process here at MtnMold and a company overview entitled plastic injection molding company.
+There were other videos created at the same time.
+Plastic injection molding shows the primary process here at MtnMold.